artstisen/AHOY/README.md

 # AHOY!
 Note-taking software

-Concept and programming by Lars Brandt Stisen.
+Concept and programming by Lars Brandt Stisen, www.ahoynote.org
-For support and updates please visit www.ahoynote.org

 NOTE: Dictionaries available to the AHOY!
 Spell Checker are dependent on the .NET Framework version currently installed on your system.
 Please consult the documentation for more information.